-The signs that someone has significant health or social problems as a result of alcohol or other drug use will depend on what drug they are taking or how much alcohol they consume.
-This page provides advice and information on alcohol and directs you to support services available in County Durham.
+The signs that you have significant health or social problems as a result of drug or alcohol use will depend on what drugs you are taking or how much alcohol you are drinking.
+This page provides information on where to get help and support.

-If you are concerned about your drinking or worried about a family member or friend - help and support is available.
-Use links below for help and support:
+If you are concerned about your drinking or worried about a family member or friend, help and support is available.

-- Alcohol statistics provides information on local alcohol statistics for our area.
+- Drug and alcohol statistics gives information on local alcohol statistics for County Durham.

-- Alcohol - types of drinking gives information on the different classifications of drinking such as lower-risk, increasing-risk, and higher-risk drinkers.
+- Alcohol - types of drinking gives information about low-risk/higher-risk drinking and binge drinking.

 The following websites provide more information on drugs, alcohol, treatment services and national policy:

-- The Talk to Frank: drugs A to Z on the Talk to Frank website is an easy-to-use guide on illegal drugs, their effects and their risks.
+- Talk to Frank: Drugs A-Z - is an easy to use guide on illegal drugs,, their effects and their risks.

-- Get help, support and advice from Adfam the leading national organisation working with and for families affected by drugs and alcohol.
+- Adfam - is the national charity working to improve life for families affected by drugs or alcohol.

 - First Contact/Social Care Direct